Why Texas’s overwhelmingly Latino Rio Grande Valley turned toward Trump

 Barrera was encouraged by his cousin, Republican Gov. Greg Abbott’s chief of staff Luis Saenz, to take the helm of the local Republican Party.
 He took cues from his counterpart in neighboring Hidalgo County, Aron Peña, who used what he learned as a Democratic campaign worker to draw disaffected Hispanic Democrats to the Republican Party.

-Peña and his family switched parties in 2010, helping to form the foundation of a Republican grassroots resurgence in the Rio Grande Valley.
-They organized gun groups, Boy and Girl Scout parents, Bible study groups and started College Republicans chapters to run conservative candidates for student government.
+Peña and his family switched parties in 2010, helping to form the foundation of a Republican grass-roots resurgence in the Rio Grande Valley.
+They organized gun groups, Boy and Girl Scout parents, Bible study groups and started College Republicans chapters to run conservative candidates for government.
 They encouraged church groups to vote not for parties but values, specifically promoting antiabortion issues and upward mobility in one of the poorest and most religious regions of the country.

 “Republicans sometimes sneer at Obama’s past as a community organizer.
 But I correct them because he had the right idea.
 We took that Democratic playbook and applied it here,” Peña said.
 “We seized on the Democratic Party’s alienation of centrists.”

-Note: An earlier version of this article misstated the title of Jen Ramos.
-She is a leader of the Texas Democratic Party but not its president.
-The article also said a conservative grass-roots movement launched College Republicans chapters to recruit candidates for student government.
-The candidates ran for public office.
-This version has been updated.